Four-state discrimination for a pair of spin qubits via gate reflectometry: Introduction

 In these modalities, PSB readout results in a single bit of information about the two spins.
 Is it possible to improve on this, i.e., to gain two bits, and hence discriminate all four spin states?
 A recent experiment \cite{Nurizzo2023} has demonstrated this functionality in a GaAs device by performing a sequence of three manipulation and readout steps, using optimized readout positions in the detuning-tunneling parameter space, careful control pulses to navigate between those positions, and charge sensing with a single electron transistor.
 Another experimental work \cite{Laine2025dispersiveHMM} achieved three-state discrimination in a Si device, using a single electron box charge sensor, and implementing state discrimination using a hidden Markov model.

-In this work, we propose, model, and quantitatively analyze a method to discriminate the four spin states in PSB readout, by measuring the quantum capacitance of the DQD with gate reflectometry in a single shot.
-This functionality is similar to simultaneous single-shot readout of two superconducting qubits Simultaneous readout of two qubits have also be demonstrated The method we describe here relies on the presence of level anticrossings and spin and charge hybridization in the detuning- and tunneling-dependent energy spectrum of the two-electron spin states, which in turn are caused by interdot tunneling and spin-mixing effects such as spin-orbit interaction or an inhomogeneous magnetic field.
+In this work, we propose, model, and quantitatively analyze a method to simultaneously read out two single-electron spin qubits (i.e, Loss-DiVincenzo \cite{Loss1998} spin qubits) in a double quantum dot.
+We propose to achieve this by discriminating the four spin states in PSB readout, by measuring the quantum capacitance of the DQD with gate reflectometry in a single shot.
+The method we describe here relies on the presence of level anticrossings and spin and charge hybridization in the detuning- and tunneling-dependent energy spectrum of the two-electron spin states, which in turn are caused by interdot tunneling and spin-mixing effects such as spin-orbit interaction or an inhomogeneous magnetic field.
 We focus on a Si-based two-electron DQD in the presence of a micromagnet, the latter enabling electrically driven spin control \cite{PioroLadriereNatPhys2008}, and also opening the opportunity to four-state discrimination (4SD).
 We describe a way to maximize the contrast between the quantum capacitances of the four spin states.
 We also evaluate the contributions of phonon-mediated relaxation and amplifier noise to the readout error, and illustrate how the readout position can be optimized in the presence of those imperfections.

 The rest of this paper is structured as follows.
 In Sec.~\ref{sec:model} we specify our model Hamiltonian for the two-electron DQD in presence of inhomogeneous magnetic field.
 In Sec.~\ref{sec:four-state-discrimination} we describe the idea of four-state discrimination of a pair spin qubits using quantum capacitance measurement, and describe the figures of merits in terms of the capacitance contrast and the readout error.
 In Sec.~\ref{sec:relaxation} we describe relaxation effects and how it influences readout error and the optimal readout position.
 Finally, we provide a discussion and outlook in Sec.~\ref{sec:discussion}, and conclude in Sec.~\ref{sec:conclusions}.
 The Appendix contains details of our calculations.